 I lost my mother to cancer when I was 21.
 Losing a parent at that age was a huge initiation into realizing how fragile and temporary life is.
-The loss of my mother very quickly diverted me onto a spiritual path of seeking what was meaningful in this life.
-I had a lot of questions and it was a great time of disorientation for me.
-A year or so later, I came to Boulder and I found yoga.
-When I first landed on my yoga mat, I felt like I had come home again.
-Syncing my breath with the movements of my body and letting go of the armor and resistance I had put up around me, allowed me to feel what was really present.
-I not only begin to heal the grief I was holding but I was able to feel gratitude, touching into the sacred grounds of my body and heart and trusting it was all going to be okay.
-I started to understand that something so much bigger was moving and holding me.
+The loss of my mother very quickly diverted me onto a spiritual path of seeking what was meaningful in life.
+This time of disorientation for me, led me to Boulder, Colorado where I not only begin to heal the grief but guided me onto a path of somatic experiencing and learning how to feel and sense my way through the world in a much more authentic way.